Bromsgrove: Governance and politics

-The town of Bromsgrove does not have a local government civil parish.
-Instead, the district council covers the town and surrounding countryside and has responsibility for some planning and other matters, such as refuse collection.
-Broader planning policies are set by Worcestershire County Council.
-Council tax receipts are split between the two.
+There are two tiers of local government covering Bromsgrove, at district and county level: Bromsgrove District Council and Worcestershire County Council.
+The district council is based at Parkside, at the corner of Market Street and Stourbridge Road.
+The main part of the urban area of Bromsgrove is an unparished area, although the urban area does extend into the neighbouring civil parish of Stoke.

-Bromsgrove's Member of Parliament has been Sajid Javid since 2010.
-As a largely rural constituency with affluent residential areas, Bromsgrove District is strongly Conservative-supporting area with further seats being won by the party in the local elections at the expense of 'other' candidates.
+Bromsgrove's current Member of Parliament was elected in the 2024 United Kingdom general election, Bradley Thomas of the Conservative Party was elected to represent the Bromsgrove constituency, replacing Savid Javid.
+Albeit at a largely reduced majority.
+As a largely rural constituency with affluent residential areas, Bromsgrove District is a strongly Conservative-supporting area, with further seats being won by the party in the local elections at the expense of 'other' candidates.

-Bromsgrove constituency was last represented by Labour by Terry Davis, who defeated Conservative Hal Miller as the result of 10.1% swing in a by-election in 1971.
-Miller was elected to the new Bromsgrove and Redditch constituency in 1974, and represented Bromsgrove constituency from 1983 to 1992.
+The Bromsgrove constituency was last represented by Labour by Terry Davis, who defeated the Conservative Hal Miller as the result of 10.1% swing in a by-election in 1971.
+Miller was elected to the new Bromsgrove and Redditch constituency in 1974, and represented the Bromsgrove constituency from 1983 to 1992.
 He was succeeded by Roy Thomason, who was censured by the House of Commons Select Committee on Standards and Privileges for failing to declare loans made to him.
 He decided not to re-stand after the local Conservative Association opened nominations to other candidates.
 He was succeeded by Julie Kirkbride in 1997.
 She did not contest the seat in 2010 following the Westminster expenses scandal, in which she was found to have over-claimed by £29,243.

-Bromsgrove has its own youth branch of Conservatives called Bromsgrove Conservative Future, a Labour Party and Labour club and Liberal Democrat Party.
+Bromsgrove has its own youth branch of Conservatives called Bromsgrove Conservative Future, a Labour Party and Labour club and a Liberal Democrat Party.
 Labour voting is strongest in the Hill Top, Sidemoor, Rock Hill and Charford wards of the town.

 The town was also the host in the 2000s for the annual conference of the "Bromsgrove Group", an organisation of monetary reformers, campaigning against debt-money, members of which have been suspected of far-right links.

 Demography

-According to the 2001 census the population of Bromsgrove is 29,237 and the population for the larger Bromsgrove District is 87,837.
+According to the 2001 census, the population of Bromsgrove is 29,237 and the population for the larger Bromsgrove District is 87,837, which grew to 99,200 in the 2021 census.

 In Bromsgrove, White British is by far the largest ethnicity, at 96% of the district population (87,837) with 4% (3,734) from an ethnic minority.